antoinevg/GSG/luna/design/rfp.md

 > Note: The hardware release cycle operates on a different time-scale to software release cycles.
 Ideally device hardware should live in its own repository.

-To reduce the maintenance burden across the larger Great Scott Gadgets codebase it's proposed to make some minor changes to the organization of the greatfet.git and libgreat.git repositories.
+To reduce the maintenance burden across the larger Great Scott Gadgets codebase it's proposed to make some minor changes to the organisation of the greatfet.git and libgreat.git repositories.

 ### 9.1 Facedancer "Great Communication Protocol" class id: